Skip To Content Skip To Menu Skip To Footer

 Department Ensembles (MUEN)

-All music department ensembles at Dickinson (choir, jazz band, and orchestra) as well as the chamber music program are open to all students via tryouts.
-Tryouts on all instruments (including voice) comprise the performance of one work (a movement or song) that demonstrates the student's best musical abilities.
+All music department ensembles at Dickinson (choir, jazz ensemble, and orchestra) as well as the chamber music program are open to all students via audition.
+Auditions on all instruments (including voice) comprise the performance of one work (a movement or song) that demonstrates the student's best musical abilities.
 Instrumentalists may also be asked to play specific scales.
-Tryouts for all music programs (private lessons, ensembles, and chamber music) take place on the first Tuesday of classes.
-Music Information Night, which begins with a thorough introduction to all the programs of the department, is held that evening at 5:30 p.m. in Rubendall Recital Hall.
+Placement for private lessons, ensembles, and chamber music takes place on the first Tuesday of the fall semester at Music Information Night, which is held at 5:30 p.m. in Weiss Center for the Arts.

 Performance Studies (MUPS)

 Private lessons are offered in voice and instruments, either as half-hour lessons or full-hour lessons in the Performance Studies program.
-Performance Studies lessons are taken for credit (one half-credit for a semester of half-hour lessons, one full-credit for a semester of full-hour lessons.)
-One-credit of private lessons satisfies the Arts Requirement.
+Performance Studies lessons are taken for credit (one half-credit for a semester of weekly half-hour lessons, one full-credit for a semester of weekly full-hour lessons.)
+One credit of private lessons in the same instrument satisfies the Arts Requirement.

-In order to begin private lessons at Dickinson, please follow these steps:
+In order to begin private lessons at Dickinson, students should follow these steps:

-2. The instructor will place the appropriate override code on your Banner account.
+2. The instructor will place the appropriate override code on the student's Banner account.

-3. You will receive a confirmation e-mail when the override is placed on your account.
-Once you receive this confirmation, you must log in to Banner and register for lessons as you would for any other class.
+3. Upon receiving a confirmation email, students must then log in to Banner and register for lessons as they would for any other class.

-4. Once your registration is confirmed, you and the instructor will arrange for a mutually convenient weekly lesson time.
+4. Once registration is confirmed, the student and instructor will arrange for a mutually convenient weekly lesson time.

-Scholarships are available from the Department of Music to offset the cost of lessons.
-To apply for a scholarship, a student must have the approval of the Performance Studies instructor with whom the student intends to study.
+Scholarships may be available from the Department of Music to offset the cost of lessons.
 Scholarship applications can be submitted through the Gateway Student Forms menu and must be received by noon on the first Wednesday of each semester.

 Suggested curricular flow through the major